nerskin/ppack/README.md

-Probabilistic record linkage.
+Probabilistic record linkage (Fellegi-Sunter).
 Very experimental, don't even think of using this for anything real